dan-lovelace/web-extension-boilerplate/README.md

    ```
    npm run start 3
    ```
-1. Build output is located in the [dist](./dist/) directory.
+1. Build output is located in your [dist](./dist/) directory.
 Take a look at the [rest of the commands](#all-commands) and the [project structure](#project-structure) to learn more.

 ### In-depth guide

-1.  **Initialize**

 To get started, you first need to initialize your project.
-The boilerplate code contains several things that need customizing such as your extension's display name ([details](#init)).
+The boilerplate contains several things that need customizing such as your extension's display name ([details](#init)).
 In addition to renaming things, the initialization script also takes care of installing dependencies.
 Use the `npm install` command in the future if your dependencies change.

+1.  **Run initialization command**

     ```sh
     npm run init
     ```

-1.  **Verify initialization**
+1.  **Complete initialization and verify**

-    After running `npm run init`, proceed through the series of initialization prompts and confirm your choices when you're ready.
+    After running `npm run init`, proceed through the series of prompts and confirm your choices when you're ready.
 A number of files will be updated and it is recommended to inspect the changes to make sure they align with your expectations.

 1.  _Optional_: **Update manifest permissions**

-    By default, the manifest settings ask for very broad permissions such as accessing data on all visited sites and local storage.
-You should take time to de-scope the parts that say `<all_urls>` and `permissions`.
-Depending on its purpose, a lot of users are turned off when an extension requests too much information and may decide to not use or uninstall it.
+    By default, the manifest settings ask for very broad permissions such as accessing data on all sites and modifying local storage.
+While this may be okay during early stages of development, you should take time to de-scope the parts that say `<all_urls>` and `permissions`.
+Before publishing, your extension's permissions should require only those necessary for it to function.

-    See the section [updating the manifest](#updating-the-manifest) for instructions.
+    See the section about [updating the manifest](#updating-the-manifest) for instructions.

 1.  **Start server**